tc39/notes/meetings/2025-11/november-18.md

 NRO: Sorry, you can tell me, I don’t remember what the other points were.

-CDA: Well, Jordan has got a reply in the queue.
+CDA: Well, JHD has got a reply in the queue.

 JHD: Yeah, I just wanted to talk for a minute about barrel files.
 So this is my opinion informed by many years of experience.
 If you want to argue with me, please feel free to do so outside of plenary time.
 Barrel files are at best an attractive nuance and most commonly actively harmful.
 In every cone bit code base I have experienced, if you convert all your barrel files into deep imports where you only pull in the things you need instead of trying to use tree shaking to do a half as attempt at cleaning up the stuff you brought in that you don’t need, your memory usage, your performance, all of these things will improve dramatically.
 When I was at Coinbase, the react native app got 71% smaller when we made code conversion overnight.
 And we definitely shouldn’t be doing anything to encourage barrel files or make them more ergonomic.
 We should be, you know—that said, Lots of people do use them, so making them more performing is a great thing.
 And I don’t object to the proposal.
 I I just wanted to share the perspective.